bsodmike/dotfiles/macvim.md

 [here](http://ctags.sourceforge.net/))

-Simply run `ctags -R` within your project directory to generate a 'tags' file; you may or may not want to add this to your `.gitignore` file.
+Simply run `ctags -R` within your project directory to generate a 'tags' file; you may or may not want to add this to `.gitignore`.